 The disadvantages of organic farming are it is labor-intensive, sensitive to economic decline, requires more planning, and can’t benefit from synthetic chemicals.
 The advantages are that it is less susceptible to natural and financial risks, more efficient, sustainable, and environmentally friendly.

-Producing food organically helps reduce greenhouse gases such as nitrous oxide and methane, which has considerable environmental benefits.
+Producing food organically helps reduce greenhouse gases such as nitrous oxide and methane, which have considerable environmental benefits.
 The produce is healthier for humans, and organic farming doesn’t threaten local ecosystems.
 However, organic farming has its disadvantages.

 Disadvantages Of Organic Farming